Edoardo Provenzi

 About

-I'm a professor of mathematics and applications at the Université de Bordeaux, Institute of Mathematics.
-My research topic could be called "mathematical psychophysics" and consists in modeling visual perception through several mathematical techniques: functional and harmonic analysis, differential and hyperbolic geometry, and, more generally, tools borrowed from quantum information, relativity and mathematical physics.
+I'm a professor at the University of Bordeaux, Institute of Mathematics.
+My research lies at the intersection of mathematics and perceptual science and could be described as "mathematical psychophysics".
+It focuses on modeling color perception through the broad variety of mathematical techniques used in mathematical physics.
 I feel lucky to share this research interest with Michel Berthier (University of La Rochelle, France) and our PhD students and collaborators.

 Background

-• 2017-Today: Full professor at the Institute of Mathematics of the Université de Bordeaux, France
+• 2017-Today: Professor at the Institute of Mathematics of the Université de Bordeaux, France

 • 2014-2017: Associate professor (Maître de conférences) at Université Paris Descartes, Paris, France